-This piece was derived from an undated and unsourced newspaper cutting included in the Farnhill and Kildwick Local History Group archive.
-The original article records that George Holliday was, at that time, living in Crosshills and was aged 90.
+The information was sourced from an undated newspaper cutting in the History Group archive.
+This notes that George Holliday was, at that time, living in Crosshills and was aged 90 - which would date it to 1975.
 Also, that the photograph (shown on page 1) had been loaned by a Miss M. Moore of Mary Street.